liuweihanty/ATAC_seq_analysis_tutorial/README.md

     echo $otherfilename

-    #here you need to specify whether to perform macs2 peak calling by include the -macs2 flag or not.
-If you include, you need to specify either -p or -q significance threshold followed by a number.
-Do not specify both p and q values

-    qsub -v project_path=$project_dir,fq_F=$i,fq_R=$otherfilename,-macs2,-p=0.1 $project_dir/scripts/run_job.sh
+    #here you can specify whether to run MACS2 peak calling and the p value threshold, these two parameters will be passed along to the run_job.sh file
+    #whether to run macs2, if you include this flag, the problem will run macs2 peak caller, if not, the program will skip macs2.
+    run_macs2=true
+    #p value for macs2.
+Use p value as the significant thrshold and specify it to be 0.1 if you are running IDR.
+    p_value=0.1  # Adjust as needed

+    sbatch --job-name=run_ATAC_wrapper --time=12:00:00 \
+           -o $project_dir/logs/run_ATAC_seq.out \
+           -e $project_dir/logs/run_ATAC_seq.err \
+           --partition=tier2q \
+           --nodes=1 \
+           --ntasks-per-node=8 \
+           --mem-per-cpu=10000 \
+           --wrap="sh $project_dir/scripts/run_job.sh $i $otherfilename $run_macs2 $p_value $project_dir"

     done

     ```
-    * **Important**: Within the job_submission.sh file in the last line qsub,  you have the choice of specifying whether to run macs2 peak calling step.
-There are three mandatory flags in the qsub command:
-        * -macs2: whether to run macs2, if you include this flag, the problem will run macs2 peak caller, if not, the program will skip macs2.
-        * -p: p value for macs2.
-Use p value as the significant thrshold and specify it to be 0.1 if you are running IDR.
-        * -q: q value for macs2.
-If you are not running IDR (eg you just have one rep), use this adjusted p value for macs2 instead.
-Only specify either p or q, not both!

     **run_job.sh** This is the script that performs the actual analysis for each sample.
 The input are fastq files, and it will output:<br>
     *the aligned and filtered bam file <br>